- The most common cause for the Volume Shadow Copy Service error is that the service has been disabled.

 - Then reboot your desktop or laptop.

-- Input the keyword ‘disk cleanup’ in the search box.
+- Open the Windows search bar and input the keyword disk cleanup in the search box.

 - Select Disk Clean-up to open the window shown directly below.